fauna-labs/express-ts-fly-io-starter/README.md

 fly scale count 3 --max-per-region=1
 ```

-This would scale up the app to have 3 VMs, each in one of the specified regions.
+This would scale up the app to have 3 VMs, each in one of the specified Fly.io regions.
+There is nothing else that needs to be updated in the code or Fauna configuration, because Fauna automatically routes requests to the closest replica based on latency and availability.

 [fauna]: https://www.fauna.com/